namel3ss-Ai/namel3ss/docs/examples/demo_ai_assistant_over_records.md

 - Use the lane selector to view My, Team, and System memory
 - Find memory_team_summary after the team lane phase diff
 - In Team lane, review proposals and approve or reject
+- Open Rules to see active and pending rules
+- Propose a rule sentence and approve it
 - Use the Trust buttons to run trust flows
 - In Team lane, check the trust panel and blocked action notices